slovnicki/pLam/README.md

 (on the way to become fun programming language)

 ## Prerequisites
-This project builds using Haskell tool stack.
+This project builds using Haskell tool stack documented at https://docs.haskellstack.org/en/stable/README/.

 ## Install
 On most Unix systems, you can get stack by typing: